aaron-bini-301/portland-301d4/class06__mon_AJAX/README.md

 ---
 ## Overview
 Asynchronous connections and standardized data formats?
 This all sounds like a serious upgrade to our application logic!
-Let's see what you can do with the app, by applying these concepts.
+Let's see what you can do with the app by applying these concepts.

 ---
 ## Pair Reviews